leterDieu/Stellarity-mcoc/wiki/dev/docs/items/dragonblade.md

 - Ranged weapons will not apply Dragon Stacks, meaning that direct melee hits are the only option for using it as efficiently as possible.
 - Knockback II <i class="icon-fsee icon-fsee-dragonblade"></i>Dragonblade deals 32:heart: х ₁₆ damage on punches into blocks.
 Do keep in mind that this damage ignores 33% of enemy defense, meaning it doesn't get reduced as much.
 - As Dragonblade is unbreakable, enchanting it with either Unbreaking or Mending is redundant.
+- Punch damage cannot be increased by any bonuses like Strength Potions or [Ancient Armor](armor/ancient_armor.md)

 ## Trivia
 - The methods of obtaining the Dragonblade differed greatly throughout its development.